Alexandros Tatsis

-Alexandros Tatsis or Alekos Tatsis (born 28 August 1979) is a retired Greek football player.
+Alexandros Tatsis or Alekos Tatsis (born 28 August 1979) is s a Greek coach and a former player.

 Career

 Tatsis signed his first professional contract with PAS Giannina.
 He joined Proodeftiki F.C. in 2002, and played for the club during the 2002–03 Alpha Ethniki season.

 In 2003 he joined Olympiacos, but he was released at the end of the season.